 I plan ahead and set goals.
 I do things that have meaning and make a difference.
 I am an important part of my classroom and contribute to my school’s mission and vision.
 I look for ways to be a good citizen.

-Habit 3 - Put first things first
+HABIT THREE - Put first things first

 Work First, Then Play